 This small Buddhist kingdom located just east of India uses a Gross National Happiness index to track progress and only legalized the internet in 1999.
-To prevent mass tourism, Bhutan limits the number of tourists allowed each year and requires most visitors to abide by a $250-a-day tour package that includes all food, accommodation, and guides.
+To prevent mass tourism, Bhutan limits the number of tourists to their remote vacation spots and requires most visitors to abide by a $250-a-day tour package that includes all food, accommodation, and guides.
 But don’t let this scare you off, there is a lot of choice within this structure and — with almost two-thirds of the country unreachable by road — much to explore.
 Head for the Himalayas on the Jhomolhari Trek to spend 9 days hiking ancient trade routes with a snow-capped backdrop, and be sure to visit the cliff-clinging Paro Taktsang monastery.

 2. Chumbe Island, Zanzibar, Tanzania